Eurce/River-Melody/project_summary.md

 6. The stream flows from the upstream to the downstream of the river.
 The musical pixels will be illuminated and sounding up as the stream arrives:
 ![Example Image](project_images/sample_6.png?raw=true "Example Image")

-7. The speed of stream flow is maintained at certain level, with the melody of river flowing homogeneously as well:
+7. The speed of stream flow is maintained at certain level, with the melody of river flowing uniformly as well:
 ![Example Image](project_images/sample_7.png?raw=true "Example Image")

 8. The stream is finished, as well as the melody.